 - Conventional production agriculture.

-- Cultivating the next generation of our agricultural workforce.
+- Cultivating the next generation of our food system workforce.

 Priority 2: Lead innovation and collaboration to enhance long-term resilience across the Northeast.

-Climate variability influence changes in inter- and intra-state demographics, the extent of urban sprawl, what can be successfully grown when and where, and the spread of pests.
+Climate-related stresses influence changes in inter- and intra-state demographics, the extent of urban sprawl, what can be successfully grown when and where, and the spread of pests.
+These food-system stressors are compounded by labor shortages, land costs, and numerous other business-related hurdles.
+These conditions call for developing and implementing new climate-smart technologies and/or repurposing existing technologies for climate-adaptive and climate-resilient farming.

 The Northeast Agenda gives special attention to: